kai-patel/eagle/README.md

 **A Standard Library for C**

-## Partially Implemented
+## Fully or Partially Implemented

 - Vectors
-- Binary Search Trees
+- AVL-Balanced Binary Search Trees
 - Singly Linked Lists
+- Hash Tables

 ## Semantics

-- Data structures represented as structs
+- Data structures are represented as structs
-- "Methods" on data structures stored as function pointers in struct
+- "Methods" on data structures are stored as function pointers in struct
-- Return NULL on error
+- Favour returning NULL on error

 ## TODO